idf-io/footprintQTLs/code/00_script_map.md

         - [ ] Make individual steps functions if reused in other scenarios
     - Note:
         - Major parameter: mode={bulk-tests, single-tests, peak-tests}
+        - Prone to stochastic error when executed using the cluster

 call_footprint-qtls_matrix-eqtl.bash
     - :: Call QTLs on the footprint data